 Step 1 | Darkening Leather

-Apply a small amount of leather oil onto a clean cloth.
-The cloth can either be lint-free or microfiber.
+Apply a small amount of leather oil onto a clean cloth, either lint-free or microfiber.
 Apply a small amount of oil to a limited section of the leather at once.
 To prevent saturation, avoid overdoing it with the leather.

 Step 2 | Darkening Leather

-Start applying the oil evenly on the leather surface.
-Your objective right now is to spread it evenly in a single layer.
-Ensure to rub only small sections using a back-and-forth motion until the entire leather surface is completely covered.
-If you notice that the cloth has run out of oil, simply add a few drops or an extra teaspoon, depending on the size of the leather item you're working with.
+Start applying the oil evenly on the leather surface using a back-and-forth motion until the entire leather surface is completely covered.
+Your objective is to spread it evenly in a single layer.
+If the cloth has run out of oil, simply add a few drops or an extra teaspoon, depending on the size of the leather item.

 Step 3 | Darkening Leather

-Once you apply the first layer of oil, let the leather sit and dry for approximately 10-12 hours or overnight.
-The leather should appear 2-3 shades darker than its original color by now.
-To achieve a darker leather color, feel free to apply additional coats of leather oil until you are satisfied with the results.
-Ensure the leather is fully dried between each layer you apply.
+Once you apply the first layer of oil, let the leather sit and dry for approximately 10 to 12 hours or overnight.
+The leather should appear 2 to 3 shades darker than its original color.
+To achieve a darker leather color, apply additional coats of leather oil until you are satisfied with the results, ensuring the leather is fully dried between each layer (Niculescu et al., 2019; Aggarwal, 2024).

 Method 2: Darkening Leather With Coffee